Formalizing Stack Safety as a Security Property: Introduction

-Other mechanisms besides these should also be amenable to strong formal guarantees.
-In particular, Roessler and DeHon \cite{DBLP:conf/sp/RoesslerD18} have presented an array of tag-based micro-policies~\cite{pump_oakland2015} for stack safety that offer strong guarantees.
-Their most realistic micro-policy, called Lazy Tagging and Clearing (\(LTC\)), makes an interesting performance trade-off: it allows function activations to improperly write into one another's stack frames, but ensures that the owner of the corrupted memory cannot access it afterward.
+Some of the other mechanisms listed above should also be amenable to strong formal guarantees.
+In particular, Roessler and DeHon \cite{DBLP:conf/sp/RoesslerD18} present an array of tag-based micro-policies~\cite{pump_oakland2015} for stack safety that aim to offer universal protection.
+But the reasoning involved can be subtle: they include micro-policy optimizations, Lazy Tagging and Lazy Clearing (likely to be deployed together, which we hereafter refer to as Lazy Tagging and Clearing, or LTC).
+LTC allows function activations to write improperly into one another's stack frames, but ensures that the owner of the corrupted memory cannot access it afterward, avoiding expensive clearings of the stack frame.
 Under this policy, one function activation {\em can} corrupt another's memory---just not in ways that affect observable behavior.
-Therefore, \(LTC\) would not fulfill Georges et al.'s property (adapted to the tagged setting).
-But \(LTC\) does arguably enforce stack safety.
+Therefore, LTC would not fulfill Georges et al.'s property (adapted to the tagged setting).
+But LTC does arguably enforce stack safety, or as Roessler and DeHon describe it informally, a sort of data-flow integrity tied to the stack.
 A looser, more observational definition of stack safety is needed to fit this situation.

-We propose here a formal characterization of stack safety, based on the intuition of protecting function activations (both registers and stack frames) from each other.
-We use the tools of language-based security~\cite{sabelfeld2003language}, treating function activations as security principals.
-We decompose stack safety into a family of properties describing the {\em integrity} and {\em confidentiality} of the caller’s local state and the callee's behavior during the callee's execution, plus the {\em well-bracketed control flow} (\(\wbcf\)) property articulated by Skorstengaard et al.~\cite{SkorstengaardSTKJFP}.
-While our properties are motivated by the desire to specify \(LTC\) precisely, they are stated abstractly in hopes of applying to other enforcement mechanisms.
+We propose here a formal characterization of stack safety based on the intuition of protecting function activations from each other and using the tools of language-based security~\cite{sabelfeld2003language} to treat function activations as security principals.
+We decompose stack safety into a family of properties describing the {\em integrity} and {\em confidentiality} of the caller’s local state and the callee's behavior during (and after) the callee's execution, together with the {\em well-bracketed control flow} (\(\wbcf\)) property articulated by Skorstengaard et al.~\cite{SkorstengaardSTKJFP}.